ammo414/cpg-analytic-engineering-project/task3/findings-description.md

 As I described in task 1, there is no guarantee that ths is the full set of keys over all the data, but for the sake of this exercise I am operating under the assumption that it is.
 While I was able to document the names of the headers, I still do not know what some of them represent.
 For example, `deleted` or `pointsPayerId` is a little ambigious.
 I would need someone with domain knowledge to fill in those gaps for me.

 ## Duplicate data? barcode vs originalMetaBarcode
 Within receipts[ReceiptItemList], there are two keys that seems similar at first glance: `barcode` and `originalMetaBriteBarcode`.
 Manually going through the JSON, it seemed like if there was an `originalMetaBriteBarcode`, then it was the same as `barcode`.
-I figured that, even if the two barcodes aren't the same for a given item, if there is a one to one relationship between barcodes and MetaBriteBarcodes, then we can consider MetaBriteBarcodes duplicate data and store is elsewhere.
+I figured that, even if the two barcodes aren't the same for a given item, if there is a one to one relationship between barcodes and MetaBriteBarcodes, then we can consider MetaBriteBarcodes duplicate data and store it elsewhere.
+If we can do that, then there would be many fewer writes on ReceiptItems whenever we load data, greatly increasing performance of our loads.
 I wrote the following Python script to see if that was true:

 ```python
 import json